lrmtheboss/lrmtheboss/README.md

 ### Contact Me

 Best way to contact me is using guilded or skype, Links above.
+You can also email me at [contact@lrmtheboss.com](mailto:contact@lrmtheboss.com)

 ## My Projects

+These are projects I own completely or a majority of.

 - Boss Network (Abandoned)
   - Minecraft Java Network